-One path to fitter kids: More P.E. at schoolJanuary 22nd, 2013 in Health /
+One path to fitter kids: More P.E. at schoolJanuary 22, 2013 in Medicine & Health / Health

 (HealthDay News) —Remember the physical education component of children's education?
 Many schools have cut back on P.E. classes, but a new study finds that might be a mistake.